Savannah's Premier Walking History TourLearn More About Us...

 “All statues in Savannah face south.”
 I heard this in Chippewa Square, which is one square away from a northward facing William Jasper monument.
 Oglethorpe’s monument does face south for a neat reason though.
 We’d be happy to tell you all about it.

 “The steel steeple of Independent Presbyterian Church is so heavy, a number of its front steps have sunk into the ground.”
 It’s true that the church’s steeple was reconstructed of steel and iron after a fire, but there’s no evidence the church has “sunk.”
 Let’s stick with Independent for the next one… “City code requires that no building in Savannah be taller than Independent Presbyterian Church.”
 This one is actually somewhat true.
 The steeple is a whopping two feet taller than the second tallest building, and City code does limit the height of Savannah’s new construction in the Historic District.
 That said, no specific mention is made of Independent in City code.
+I've also recently heard from one guide that the spires of the Cathedral Basilica of St. John the Baptist are taller.
+Again, simply not true.

 “Whenever you see an equestrian monument with two hooves raised, the rider was killed in battle.
 One hoof raised means he was wounded, and no hooves raised means the rider survived.”
 Heard this one from one of the bus tours driving by.
 This myth began at Gettysburg in the early 20th Century and has survived to the present day.
 It’s absolutely false.
 There is a quote in that blog entry that certainly also applies to Savannah.
 Gettysburg Park Ranger D. Scott Hartwig writes that, “…[this myth] is one of those easy to remember stories that as [Park] Superintendent Davis pointed out ‘grow up around historical places and are almost impossible to destroy.’”
 Welcome to Savannah.